Q: I received an error message that says, “Available seats are reserved and you do not meet the reserve capacity criteria”. What does this mean?

 A: This message means that though there are seats available, they are currently open only to certain groups of students (for example, students majoring in that subject).
 This is often done to ensure that students requiring the course for their program can obtain a seat.
 Continue to check Mosaic regularly to see if the department makes more seats available to other students as registration continues.

-Q: There is a specific course I want to take, but I do not meet the prerequisite.
+Q: There is a specific course I want to take, but I do not meet the enrolment requirements.
 Is there any way I can still sign up?

-A: Prerequisites ensure that students have the appropriate background to succeed their courses.
-If you do not meet a prerequisite, but still wish to attempt a course, you must request a prerequisite waiver from the undergraduate counselor of the department.
-Please contact the department in question (e.g. Department of History) if you do not know who the undergraduate counsellor is.
+A: Enrolment requirements (i.e. prerequisites) ensure that students have the appropriate background to succeed in a course.
+If you do not meet a prerequisite, but still wish to attempt a course, you must request a waiver from either the instructor or the undergraduate counselor of the department.
+Please contact the department in question (e.g. Department of History) if you do not know who the undergraduate counselor is.
+Please note that even with a waiver, enrolment is still pending a seat being available in the course.

 Q: I received an error message that says I do not meet the prerequisite for a Humanities course, but I know that I do.
 Who should I contact?